Braggadocio (rap): Self-aggrandizement

+Etymology

 The term did not originate as a rap term; its origins are much older.
 The term originated in the late 16th century and denotes a boaster.
 It is from Braggadocchio, the name of a braggart in Spenser's The Faerie Queene.
 It is a composite of the word brag or braggart, and the Italian suffix -occio, denoting something large of its kind.